 LOCAL BEE INITIATIVE

-As a new initiative for 2021, SDBKA is supporting BIBBA's National Bee Improvement Plan (actually in a slightly stronger form).
+As a new initiative in 2021, SDBKA started supporting BIBBA's National Bee Improvement Plan (actually in a slightly stronger form).
 The simple message is "please do not import bees" into our Salisbury area, but instead use locally-raised bees.
 There are a number of positive reasons why this is strongly advisable, and also reasons why importing bees and most purchases from commercial suppliers are damaging:

 Since at least the last ice age, about 10,000 years ago, the European honey bee Apis mellifera has been evolving to adapt to local conditions.
 This has resulted in different subspecies native to and adapted to the conditions in different parts of Europe, with Apis mellifera mellifera the native bee in northern Europe, including the UK and Ireland.
 Imports of bees over the last 100-150 years have been considerable, with over 20,000 queens imported into the UK in 2020 from the EU alone — almost all of which are not of our native, adapted bee.

 Commercial producers typically don't supply bees that are locally adapted, and often not even of a stable strain.
 It is well known that Buckfast bees, a hybrid of subspecies, are docile and productive initially, but their temperament one generation later after open-mating is typically much poorer, and often unworkable a generation later.
 This is due to heterozygosity when interbreeding with local drones.
 Some beekeepers attempt to solve this for themselves by continually buying new queens, but this perpetuates the damage that their drones impact on characteristics of other local colonies as they requeen.